 Attribution is the marketing practice that assigns the value of an activity back to the source tactic(s), channel(s), or campaign(s) that drove the intended behavior.
 In multi-channel marketing campaigns, marketers deploy their budget across a variety of different channels to achieve a desired result or measurable event.
 These results can include actions such as a link click, a webpage visit, a completed survey, a form completion, a sign-up or registration, a purchase, a mobile app install, or any other meaningful and measurable outcome.

 As the number of marketing channels (email, advertising banners, search ads, mobile ads, video ads, social media ad, webinars, blog posts, etc.) continues to increase and overlap, it becomes more complicated for marketers to understand the impact that each of these channels has on their marketing goals.
-In order to solve this problem, marketers rely on tracking codes that are built into each advertisement that allows them to detect whether that ad has been viewed or acted upon.
-Once the marketing campaigns have been deployed, a marketer can then review the performance of all of their campaigns, and determine which of those campaigns influenced or were partially or completely responsible for the outcome they are measuring in a process referred to as attribution.
-Many times, an event can be influenced or “touched" by multiple campaigns, in which case the desired event should be attributed to more than one factor.
-When it comes to mobile attribution, you can break down the attribution providers under web only, app only and across web and app attribution.
+In order to solve this problem, marketers rely on tracking codes that are built into each advertisement that allow them to detect whether that ad has been viewed or acted upon.
+Once the marketing campaigns have been deployed, a marketer can then review the performance of all of their campaigns and determine which of those campaigns influenced or were partially or completely responsible for the outcome they are measuring.
+This is referred to as attribution.
+Many times, an event can be influenced or “touched” by multiple campaigns, in which case the desired event should be attributed to more than one factor.
+When it comes to mobile attribution, you can break down the attribution providers under web only, app only, and across web and app attribution.

 When a user interacts with a website through their browser, attribution providers attempt to achieve two things:

 To track a user’s original source, there are several different methods.
-Web attribution providers will require the use of http referer, a parameter passed from the server telling the webpage what domain the user was on before.
-They will also make use of url parameters i.e. example.com/product?source=facebook&medium=cpc.
-Attribution providers can also use network based attribution methods to look at cross-domain cookies to help determine a user’s source.
+Web attribution providers will require the use of HTTP referrer, a parameter passed from the server telling the webpage what domain the user was on before.
+They will also make use of URL parameters (e.g., example.com/product?source=facebook&medium=cpc).
+Attribution providers can also use network-based attribution methods to look at cross-domain cookies to help determine a user’s source.

 Regardless of the method, the identification of a user’s source on the web is a solved problem.

-As mentioned above, the second goal of the web attribution provider is to track users’ behavior once they have landed on the website.
-Ideally, the user’s behavior will be aggregated, not only from the initial session, but for every other session the user will take in the future.
-This is accomplished by the use of persistent cookie storage, meaning that, whenever a user lands on a webpage for the first time, the attribution provider will generate a unique identifier for that user that gets stored in a browser cookie until the user decides to clean their cookie - think of this as giving the user a unique name tag.
-Whenever that user returns to that same site, the attribution provider can look in the user’s browser cookies to see if they have a unique identifier stored, or locate that name tag, and if they do, they can use that identifier to tie that session to all of that user’s previous sessions.
+As mentioned, the second goal of the web attribution provider is to track users’ behavior once they have landed on the website.
+Ideally, the user’s behavior will be aggregated, not only from the initial session, but also for every other session the user will take in the future.
+This is accomplished by the use of persistent cookie storage, meaning that whenever a user lands on a webpage for the first time, the attribution provider will generate a unique identifier for that user that gets stored in a browser cookie until the user decides to clean their cookie.
+Think of this as giving the user a unique name tag.
+Whenever that user returns to that same site, the attribution provider can look in the user’s browser cookies to see if the user has a unique identifier stored or locate that name tag, and if they do, the provider can use that identifier to tie that session to all of that user’s previous sessions.
 Essentially, the process is like adding a name tag to every user that visits your site regardless of whether you know who they really are.

-Both of these goals, tracking user source and behavior, are imperative for a company to be able to understand which sources lead to higher user conversions and which sources lead to significant drop-off, hence the ability to optimize web campaign performance and ROI.
+Both of these goals — tracking user source and behavior — are imperative for a company to be able to understand which sources lead to higher user conversions and which sources lead to significant drop-off.
+Attribution gives companies the ability to optimize web campaign performance and ROI.

 Since these identifiers are device-specific, they are actually more reliable than the browser-specific cookies used on the web.
-Web cookies can be erased and they can not be shared from browser to browser, whereas these identifiers are inherently more stable and can be shared across every app on the device.
+Web cookies can be erased, and they can not be shared from browser to browser, whereas mobile identifiers are inherently more stable and can be shared across every app on the device.